The Boat Races

-This famous race is in fact two races, featuring the men’s and women’s Blue Boats of Oxford and Cambridge.
+This famous race is in fact six races, featuring the men’s and women’s Blue Boats of Oxford and Cambridge.
 The Blue Boat is the name given to the top crew from each university, whose members win the coveted Light Blue colours of Cambridge or Dark Blue of Oxford.

-The 2024 Gemini Boat Race was held on Saturday 30th March, 2024.
+The 2025 Boat Race was held on Sunday 13th April, 2025.

-Cambridge was victorious in both races, its women’s crew winning by 7 lengths in 21 mins 1 second, with its men’s crew winning by 3 1/2 lengths in 18 mins 56 seconds.
+Cambridge was victorious in both races, its women’s crew winning by 2 1/2 lengths in 19 minutes 25 seconds, with its men’s crew winning by 5 1/2 lengths in 16 minutes 57 seconds.

-To watch the winning CUBC Women’s race, click HERE
+Watch the winning CUBC women HERE

-The 2024 Lightweight Boat Races were held on Friday 29th March, 2024
+The 2025 Lightweight Boat Races were held on Saturday 12th April, 2025.

 The Championship Course